apollographql/apollo-studio-community/preview-docs/OperationsCatalog.md

 4. **Production data access:** Certain operations or collections can be marked as “secure”, meaning that they are good for pulling production data, allowing non-technical users who want to query graph data easy access to parameterize those operations.
 A specific list of users or a user with a secret token can query data using secure operations/collections.
 5. **Schema checks:** An operation or a collection of operations can be used as part of an integration test suite or to ensure that a given schema state is OK to deploy by automatically validating whether the given schema state can fulfill that collection of operations.
 6. **Secure gateway:** An operation or a collection of operations can be used to block the gateway so that only certain types and shapes of operations can make it through.

+> 🙏 **We would love to hear what you think.
+Please fill out our feedback form!
+We are grateful for your feedback and read every response that comes in: [Feedback Survey](https://www.surveymonkey.com/r/ApolloOperationsCatalog).**